 into force, thus giving birth to his new nation

-— his household, made up
+— his household

 of Christ's disciples.
 As foretold by his prophet Isaiah, his new nation

 was "born in one day," "in one moment."
 It was not Zion, the city

 of Jerusalem, that gave birth to God's new nation, but rather this came